buildpacks/docs/content/docs/for-app-developers/how-to/special-cases/export-to-oci-layout.md

 ### 2. Build the app

-Please first follow the steps to [build an app](/docs/for-app-developers/tutorials/basic-app), once you have successfully built an application you can export the sample application to disk in OCI layout format.
+Please first follow the steps to [build an app](/docs/for-app-developers/tutorials/basic-app), once you have successfully built an app you can export the sample app to disk in OCI layout format.

 The OCI layout feature must be enabled using the convention `oci:<path/to/save/image>` in the `<image-name>` parameter when invoking `pack build`.